Ask a COVID-19 Question

 - Are there restrictions on intercity or interstate travel?
 No

-- All international travelers arriving in Malawi are required to proceed on self-quarantine for l4 days at home or in a hotel.
-During the time they will be followed up by Health Authorities.
+- All international travelers arriving in Malawi will be asked to self-monitor for l4 days.
+After that time, they will be followed up by Health Authorities.

 - Partners in Hope private Clinic in Lilongwe